dmx-systems/dmx-platform/README.md

 Start
 -----

-1. Open the 'deepamehta3' folder and double-click the respective starter script for your platform:
+1. Open the 'deepamehta3' folder and use the respective starter script for your platform:

-        deepamehta-linux.sh
+        deepamehta-linux.sh         # choose "Run in terminal"
-        deepamehta-mac.command
+        deepamehta-mac.command      # double-click it
-        deepamehta-windows.bat
+        deepamehta-windows.bat      # double-click it

    A terminal window opens and you see some information logged.